dzirg44/node12/README.md

   ```
   console.log(`Connecting to url for ${attempt + 1} attempt: ${url}`);
   ```
-  - we logging everything, errors, success, put, get, delete, all operations must be written in the stdout
+  - we logging everything, errors, success, put, get, delete, all operations must be written to the `stdout`
+  -

   - health status for our application for the database: